 What is it?

-In modern times, Yoga Nidra was popularised by Satyananda Saraswati who after studying tantric scriptures, constructed his own eight-stage system.
-His book, ‘Yoga Nidra’ became instruction for practitioners around the world.
+In modern times, Yoga Nidra was popularised by Satyananda Saraswati.
+After studying tantric scriptures, he constructed his own eight-stage system.
+His book became instruction for practitioners around the world.

 What happens to the body?

 In Yoga Nidra, we slow our brain waves down – as we we enter a state of extreme relaxation.

 We begin with focused breathing methods, triggering a relaxation response in the body.
 Here, we’re balancing sympathetic and parasympathetic nervous systems .
 With this, we’re shifting the brain from beta (an active state) to alpha (a more relaxed state).
 Alpha states release serotonin, which is a mood-regulating hormone.
 Entering an Alpha state also means initiating a process of ‘powering down.’

 From here, we begin moving into a Deep alpha and High theta brain-wave state.
 This is also known as the dream state, or REM sleep.
 We’re slowing down to 4-8 thoughts per second in Theta.
 Emotional integration and release happens here, as well as Super Learning.
 Artists and children often experience theta activity.

 After theta, we begin shifting to Delta.
 Thoughts are slowing down here to 1-3.9 times per second.
 In this restorative state, cortisol (a stress hormone) begins dissipating from the system.